-The Bumblebee Conservation Trust is a science-led organisation, and we lead the UK’s only standardised abundance-based survey of a major pollinator group – BeeWalk – with over 350 sites monitored on a monthly basis through the flight season.
-We are always keen to collaborate on bumblebee projects, especially conservation-related, and regularly support under- and post-grad students as well as working with academics from universities and research institutes across the UK.
+The Bumblebee Conservation Trust is a science-led organisation, and we lead the UK’s only standardised abundance-based survey of a major pollinator group – BeeWalk – with many sites monitored on a monthly basis through the flight season.
+We are always keen to collaborate on bumblebee projects, especially conservation-related, and regularly support under and post-grad students as well as working with academics from universities and research institutes across the UK.

-We also collect and hold other data, notably from the Short-haired Bumblebee Project based at Dungeness, Kent.
+We also collect and hold other data, notably from the Short-haired bumblebee reintroduction project based at Dungeness, Kent.
 This project has run since 2009, surveying bumblebees (including several conservation-priority species) and wildflower forage availability alongside carrying out conservation interventions.

 BeeWalk is a national recording scheme to monitor the abundance of bumblebees across the UK.
 The survey would be impossible without volunteers who identify and count the bumblebees they see on an hour’s walk each month from March to October.
 It can be a very pleasant way to spend an hour or two on a sunny day.